 It’s a good question – and I won’t go as far as to say anyone should visit.
 But I will say for me personally, it felt important.

 World War II is one of the most important events in modern history, and the holocaust one of the most horrifying acts humans have committed.
 The Auschwitz-Birkenau extermination camp was right at the centre of that: it was the largest Nazi camp where up to 6000 people were killed in gas chambers each day.
 Of the estimated 1.3 million people sent to Auschwitz, an estimated 1.1 million died – mostly Jews transported there from all over Europe.

 The preservation of the camps helps us never forget that humans were capable of these kinds of horrors and helps us remember the lives of those tortured and killed there.
 So for me, it felt important to visit as an act of recognition and remembrance.

-Practical info you need to know in advance
+Practical info you need to know When Visiting Auschwitz

 If you are thinking of visiting Auschwitz, there are various practical things you need to know before you go, including some rules for visiting Auschwitz – let’s get them covered off quickly first.

 There are a lot of visitors to Auschwitz, so you need to book ahead.
 The Museum recommends booking a month in advance.
 You can book tickets here.

 When visiting Auschwitz, you will be required to book a guide-educator if you go as a pre-organised group.
 If you go solo, you may also be required to join a guided tour, because there are only limited times when they allow entry without one.

 I’d recommend a guided tour anyway because the guides are incredibly knowledgeable.
 They are available in many different languages.